Why You Need To Look At This Metric Before Buying Colgate-Palmolive Company (NYSE:CL)

 Colgate-Palmolive Company (CL) Fundamentals that are to be considered.

-CL were able to record 2.8 billion as free cash flow during the third quarter of the year, this saw their quarterly net cash flow reduce by 157.0 million.
-In cash movements, the company had a total of 3.13 billion as operating cash flow.
+CL were able to record 686.0 million as free cash flow during the third quarter of the year, this saw their quarterly net cash flow reduce by -29.0 million.
+In cash movements, the company had a total of 768.0 million as operating cash flow.

 Potential earnings growth for Colgate-Palmolive Company (CL)